GeekHijabi/More-recipes/README.md

 * Postman; a powerful HTTP client for testing web services.

 Endpoints:
-* API endpoints for users to create accounts and login to the application:
+* API endpoints for user to create accounts and login to the application:
-    * POST: /api/users/signup
+    * POST: /api/user/signup
-    * POST: /api/users/signin
+    * POST: /api/user/signin
 * API route that allows authenticated user to add a recipe:
     * POST: /api/recipes
 * API route that allows authenticated user to modify a recipe they added